mrpeabody/vim_setup/README.md

 **JavaScript**:
     - fully format the whole file: `F9`
     - format selection: `Ctrl-F`
-    - create a function's JSDoc: `Ctrl-L` in the function body or on its signature
+    - create a function's JSDoc: `<,> then L` in the function body or on its signature

 ### Miscellaneous